Franciszer/ft_linear_regression/README.md

-    The aim of this project is to predict a car's price according to its mileag using liner regression.
+The aim of this project is to predict a car's price according to its mileage using liner regression.

 There are two programs:
 - a training program, which learns on the data.csv file in order to approximate the optimal parameter for the prediction function.